May 12 marked the 10th anniversary of the death of a very good friend.

 He had tried previously to kill himself.
 I had intervened and taken him to the hospital on one occasion.
 I had also helped get him out of jail when he got into a mess while holidaying on the Caribbean island of St. Eustatius.

-After he killed himself, she and I got together from time to time.
+After he killed himself, Mary Ann and I got together from time to time.

 I hadn’t heard from her for quite a while, but I sent an email to her husband about a week before she hung herself on her back deck.